richmond003/CineBook/README.md

 - 🔍 Discover movies and TV shows by genre or popularity
 - 🎥 View trailers and detailed information using TMDB
 - 🧠 Protected routes and persistent login with localStorage
-- 📱 Fully responsive layout using Tailwind CSS
+- 📱 Fully responsive layout using Tailwind CSS and Material UI

 ---